Our Accomplished Former Prosecutors & Skilled Criminal Attorneys Are Ready To Defend Your Disorderly Conduct Charge

 - Racial, ethnic, socio-economic, gender, age or other bias

 If we cannot have disorderly conduct charges against you dismissed, you may be eligible for conditional discharge, or probation.
 This requires that you have no previous conviction or prior diversion (for example, a conditional discharge, pretrial intervention, drug court, or a similar program in another state).
 You must also not be charged with any disorderly persons offense or petty disorderly persons offense under New Jersey’s Comprehensive Drug Reform Act of 1987.

 Terms of conditional discharge probation require that you remain arrest-free for a year and comply with other requirements during this period (pay fines and court costs).
 Upon completion of the probation period, the original charge is removed from your record.

 Meet With Our N.J.
 Disorderly Conduct Lawyers

-If you have been charged with disorderly conduct anywhere in New Jersey, an attorney from the Law Offices of Jonathan F. Marshall will work diligently to seek the best available outcome for you.
-With an experienced and dedicated attorney like ours on the case, there are opportunities to avoid dealing with penalties and having a disorderly conduct conviction on your permanent record.
+If you have been charged with disorderly conduct anywhere in New Jersey, a disorderly conduct attorney from the Law Offices of Jonathan F. Marshall will work diligently to seek the best available outcome for you.
+With an experienced and dedicated disorderly conduct attorney like ours on the case, there are opportunities to avoid dealing with penalties and having a disorderly conduct conviction on your permanent record.